-Many faculty in the research divisions at Fred Hutch have affiliate appointments in departments at the University of Washington.
-In most cases, a graduate student accepted into a University of Washington graduate program in a department with which Hutch faculty are affiliated, can choose to follow graduate research in the laboratory of the affiliate at the Hutch.
-Contact individual departments or researchers with whom you are interested in working for more specific details.
+- Other Departments – many faculty at Fred Hutch have affiliate appointments in departments at the University of Washington.
+In most cases, students accepted into a UW graduate program in a department where Hutch faculty are affiliated, can choose to follow graduate research in the laboratory of the affiliate at the Hutch.
+These departments include:

 There are several sources for graduate student support available to scientists at Fred Hutch.
-Stipends to support graduate students and postdoctoral fellows come from a variety of sources, including:
+Stipends to support graduate research are available from a variety of sources, including:

 - Biobehavioral Cancer Prevention and Control Training Program